 · Changes to the current diet can help improve the symptoms.
 These can include reducing sugar intake, avoiding caffeine, avoiding alcohol and eating more whole foods instead of the processed kind.

-· Glutamine – repairs the lining of the intestine and reduces damage and
+· Glutamine – repairs the lining of the intestine and reduces damage and inflammation.

 · Avoiding carbonated soft drinks.